-Inflating balloon with vinegar and baking soda is a classic experiment.
-Perform this experiments with friends and explain them what is happening?
+Inflating the balloon with vinegar and baking soda is a classic experiment.
+Perform this experiments with your friends, and explain to them what is happening?
 You won’t need to buy anything, all the materials you will find in your kitchen easily.

-- Half Cup of Vinegar
+- A Half-Cup of Vinegar

 - A Balloon